 "No, but you could knock before entering our private quarters," said James with a cheeky grin.

 "Oh, yes, because most people go at it like rabbits on the couch in the middle of the common room," Peter said dryly.

 "Apparently Sirius and Riley do," Kay snorted, earning a laugh from Peter and Remus as well.
 "Should we have been knocking on the Fat Lady portrait before entering the Gryffindor house, too?"

 "What?"
-Lily asked, furrowing her brow, confused.
+Lily asked, furrowing her brow in bewilderment.

 As scarlet emerged on the cheeks of both Sirius and Riley, another round of laughter erupted from Kay, Remus, and Peter.
 With the hustle and bustle of the last day at Hogwarts, the three of them realized they had never told Lily and James about waking up that morning to find Riley and Sirius half-naked under a blanket on the Gryffindor common room floor.